MengyaoWu1992/jetson_ML_container_collection/README.md

 the gives you the address  http://192.168.0.129:5000/upload

- For container, first build the docker image, check the Dockerfile in build directory, docker build command follows the steps specific in Dockerfile
+ For container, first build the docker image, check the Dockerfile in build directory, docker build command follows the steps specified in Dockerfile

         sudo docker build build -t train_demo --network=host